Hakeemog/project-sample/README.md

 ## Short description

+I am adding some content to this description on my own for learning purpose

 ### What's the problem?

 Part of the World Health Organization's guidance on limiting further spread of COVID-19 is to practice social distancing.
 As a result, schools in most affected areas are taking precautionary measures by closing their facilities.
 With school-aged children at home for an indeterminate amount of time,  keeping them engaged, entertained, and on top of their education is important.